Fabalinks/Multiple_trial_analysis/README.md

 <!-- Data Description -->
 ## Data description

 During an experimental session 4 files are generated.
+Each is a text file and contains columns seperated by space.

 position datetime.txt (rotation in quaternion coordinates):